 Mary A. Cosmo, Esq., is a Florida Supreme Court Certified Circuit Civil Mediator.
-This means that Mary A. Cosmo, may be appointed in cases where the dispute exceeds $15,000.
-The parties share the cost of mediation on an equal basis, unless one party is required by law or agrees to pay total fee.
+This means that Mary A. Cosmo, may be appointed in cases where the dispute exceeds $30,000.
+Parties typically share the cost of mediation on an equal basis, unless one party is required by law or agrees to pay total fee.

 Meditation fee is $250.00 per hour.
 A four (4) minimum is required to secure your mediation date.
 In the event of cancellation, if notice of cancellation is received 72 hours prior to the scheduled mediation date a full refund will be made.
 Cancellations made after 72 hours may result in a cancellation fee.
 There is no charge to reschedule mediation from one date to another.

 What is Mediation

 Mediation is a way to settle disputes and lawsuits instead of going through an expensive trial.
 It allows you to control decisions affecting your family, finances, business, divorce, custody problems and other aspects of life.
 A trained neutral professional, Supreme Court Certified Mediator, helps the parties negotiate a settlement.
 At the conclusion of your mediation, if you reach a settlement, it will be written into a contract signed by both parties.
 The Goal of mediation is to assist people in conflict find a “win – win” solution to their legal problems without a costly courtroom battle.

 - A a partial settlement, wherein you narrow or limit the issues for a trail court.

 - Impasse, which means no agreement was reached and the parties will continue to trial.